 Asceticism is the exact opposite to a life of privilege and luxury.
 By giving up everything pleasing, gentle and kind Siddhartha thought he could numb himself to the pain he saw everywhere around him.
 Sitting for years in meditation with little food, water, clothing or shelter he practically starved himself to death.
-At that point he realized that rejecting all experience was too extreme and not the answer to life on Earth.
+At that point, he realized that rejecting all experience was too extreme and not the answer to life on Earth.
 That’s when he came up with what he called “The Middle Way.”
-It was there, sitting under a bohdi tree, that he “woke up”.
+It was there, sitting under a bodhi tree, that he “woke up”.
 Most people believe that it was from this enlightened state that the Buddha realized the insight into the cause behind suffering and pain in this world—and most importantly, the way beyond it.

 The final and Fourth Noble truth is a springboard to more understanding and happiness.
 This truth suggests that next course of action is to walk “The Eightfold Path.”
-The eightfold path is: right understanding, right thought, right speech, right action, right livelihood, right effort, right mindfulness and right concentration.”
+The eightfold path is right understanding, right thought, right speech, right action, right livelihood, right effort, right mindfulness and right concentration.”
 Each step represents a practical to-do list, which according to Buddhists will completely eliminate suffering or “dukkah” on this plane of existence.